OpenMined/PySyft/docs/source/guides/data-owner/02-create-account-configure-pb.rst

 was made and if we need to change any permissions.

 .. note::
-   Permissions are applied by what "Role" a user has been assigned by the Data Owner.
+   Permissions are determined by the ``role`` a user has been assigned by the Data Owner.
    To simplify the concepts, let us consider the below scenario.

 Scenario